redtexts/texts/gorter_1920_open_letter_to_lenin.md

 One thing, however, remains to you.
 You say there are rifts between Labour parties and the bourgeois parties, and that these can be made use of.
 That is right.

 We might aver, to be sure, that these differences between the social democrats and bourgeois in the war and in the revolution have been very slight and have disappeared in most cases!
 But they might be there.
 And they may arise yet.
 Of those we must therefore speak.
-Especially as you put it, the "pure" English Labour government, Thomas, Henderson, Clynes, etc., in England, against Sylvia Pankhurst, and the possibly "pure" socialist government of Ebert, Scheidemann, Noske, Hilferding, Crispien, Cohn, against the KAPD [(24)][notes].
+Especially as you put it, the "pure" English Labour government, Thomas, Henderson, Clynes, etc., in England, against Sylvia Pankhurst, and the possibly "pure" socialist government of Ebert, Scheidemann, Noske, Hilferding, Crispien, Cohn, against the KAPD^[It is yet the quest­ion whether these “pure” Labour governments will come here.
+Maybe that here again you let yourself be misled by the Russian example – Kerensky.
+Later in this letter, I will point out why in this case, in the March days in Germany, this “pure” socialist govern­ment was not to be supported all the same.].

 You say that your tactics, which direct the workers' attention towards these Labour governments, encouraged them to promote their formation, are clear and effective; whilst ours, which are opposed to their formation, are harmful.